lharri73/thermal_imaging/README.md

 # Infrared Thermal Imaging

+In this project, we create a low-cost thermal monitoring system using a Raspber Pi, a NoIR camera, and a FLIR Lepton thermal imaging sensor.
+We use OpenCV and Python to fuse these two image modalities, and allow the user to specify regions of interest to monitor within the image.
+This project features a basic web interface that displays the 6 most recent images, allows the user to specify regions of interest, and shows the min, max, and mean temperature of each region.
+The max temperature of each region is stored within a databse, hosted locally on the Raspberry pi, and can easily be connected to a larger data monitoring system.

 ## Setup
 If this has been run on the raspberry-pi before, then you can skip this step.